Why is the New York Fed conducting research on inequality?

 What factors are used in calculating inflation for different demographic groups?

-There are not any demographic-specific official measures of inflation rates.
+There are no demographic-specific official measures of inflation rates.
 However, the Bureau of Labor Statistics (BLS) computes separate inflation indexes (consumer price indexes, or CPIs) by metro area for different categories of goods and services, such as food, clothing, energy, housing, or entertainment.
 The BLS also conducts a Consumer Expenditure Survey (CEX), which allows one to see how different demographic groups allocate their spending to these different categories.
 For example, as the 2019 CEX shows, Black Americans spend relatively more on transportation and housing and relatively less on food and entertainment than white Americans do.

 Using a procedure similar to several papers in the literature (